Art-Sells/Arells/Build-Notes.md

 ## Test
 - LogIn & SignUp
 1. after button is clicked, initiate createUserWallet from signer.tsx
+2. Delete aBTC.json from aws-config.js
 - MASSTester:
 1. integrate createMASSWallet from signer.tsx
 1. create initiateMASS in signer.tsx to use
 2. create Mass id display to show id, and MASS balances.
-3. test initiateMASS with $1 maximum from userAddress (then set to increate to $4k)
+3. test initiateMASS with $1 maximum from userAddress (then set to increate to $1k)
 - HPMMASSTester:
 1. refactor USDC/CBBTC equivalents (might not need)
-- HPMarchitecture process for LPP v1
+- HPMarchitecture process for LPP v1 (remove newHAP in cVactDa, cVact, cVactTaa & uncomment out useEffects? from MASSarchitecture?)
 1. If userAddress (USDC) !== 0, then createMASSWallet from signer.tsx, then initiateMASS from same wallet
 2. Integrate into initiateMASS: create new VatopGroup of which massAddress is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as).
 3. VatopGroup